CoralineAda/fukuzatsu/README.md

     # Writes to doc/fuzuzatsu/htm/index.htm

     fuku check path/to/file/my_file.rb -f csv
+    # Writes to doc/fuzuzatsu/csv/results.csv

+    fuku check path/to/file/my_file.rb -f json
-    # Writes to doc/fuzuzatsu/csv/results.rb.csv
+    # Writes to doc/fuzuzatsu/json/results.json

 ## Contributing

-Please note that this project is released with a [Contributor Code of Conduct](https://gitlab.com/coraline/fukuzatsu/blob/master/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
 By participating in this project you agree to abide by its terms.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)